Skip to main content

 System Connections

-1. Connect a keyboard and mouse via the USB ports.
+1. Connect a keyboard and mouse to the USB ports.

-2. Connect a monitor.
-The monitor is required for server setup, and we recommend that it remain connected.
-All Cablecast servers have at least a VGA
+2. Connect a VGA monitor.
+The monitor is required during setup, and we recommend keeping it connected.
+All Cablecast servers include at least one VGA port — this is also what you'll want to connect to a KVM switch in your rack.

-3. Connect the Cablecast server to the network via one of the ethernet network
+3. Connect the server to your network via one of the ethernet ports.

-4. Connect the Cablecast server’s power supply to an AC power source using
+4. Connect the server's power supply to an AC power source using the included AC power cables.

 AV Connections

-The VIO Lite ships in a 1x1 configuration (one input and one output) from the factory.
-It can be reconfigured between 1x1 and 0x2 (zero inputs and two outputs) using the VIO IO Configuration Utility as covered later in this article.
+The VIOLite ships in a 1x1 configuration (one input, one output) from the factory.
+It can be reconfigured to 0x2 (zero inputs, two outputs) using the VIO IO Configuration Utility, covered later in this article.

 1. Connect a cable from BNC 1 to an input on your SD/HD-SDI routing switcher.

-2. Connect a cable from BNC 2 to an input or output on your SD/HD-SDI routing switcher, based on your needs.
-Ex. in 1x1 mode BNC 2 would be your encoder and fed from an output on your routing switcher.
+2. Connect a cable from BNC 2 to an input or output on your SD/HD-SDI routing switcher, depending on your needs.
+In 1x1 mode, BNC 2 is your encoder input, fed from an output on your routing switcher.

-3. Connect house tri-level or analog blackburst to REF BNC (far left in picture).
+3. Connect house tri-level or analog blackburst to the REF BNC (far left on the back panel).

 FIGURE 1: The Cablecast VIO Lite